Isle of Wight Guru

 Most of the Isle of Wight's rail network was closed in the 1960s and has been turned into cycle paths.
 One of the former railway stations - Whitwell - is now available for rental.
 It's in the quieter South Wight.

-There are three cottages which each sleep four people.
+There are three cottages that each sleep four people.

 Whitwell Railway Station